AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 This example is not correct.
 We duplicated in ``Compute``'s contract the content of its body.
 This is not correct with respect to the semantics of :ada:`Contract_Cases` which expects disjoint cases, like a case statement.
+The counterexample returned by GNATprove points out the case of ``X = 0`` which is covered by two different case-guards (the first and the second).

 Example #10
 ~~~~~~~~~~~

-Let's review this code:
+Let's rewrite the contract of ``Compute`` to avoid overlapping cases.

 .. code:: ada